Anil-Parikipandla/MyTrainingRepo/Readme.txt

 Added a line for the fourth commit in only master branch.

 Added a line for third commit in Dev Branch.
-Added a line for fifth commit in dev branch.
+Changed this line for sixth commit in dev branch.